saurabhverma18/CodeClause_Exam_Seating_Arrangement_System/README.md

 # CodeClause_Exam_Seating_Arrangement_System
-This is basically a Java based Seat Arrangement System that takes Classroom information and Student Batch Information and designs a seating plan for that particular student batch.
+This is basically a Java based Seating Arrangement System that takes Classroom information and Student Batch Information and designs a seating plan for that particular student batch.

 Using File Handling, the particular generated seating arrangement gets storeed in a text file.